-GRACE presents a selection of site-specific sculptural installations and videos in a solo exhibition of interdisciplinary, DC-based artist Stephanie J. Williams whose work explores themes of identity through omission and inclusion.
-Williams teaches animation at Maryland Institute College of Arts (MICA) and has participated in exhibitions at ’sindikit, Baltimore; IA&A at Hilyer, DC; The Studio Museum in Harlem, New York; and Delaware Contemporary, Wilmington; among others.
-She was a 2018 Janet & Walter Sondheim Artscape Prize semifinalist
+Greater Reston Arts Center (GRACE) presents a site-specific sculptural installation in a solo exhibition of interdisciplinary, DC-based artist Stephanie J. Williams whose work explores themes of identity through omission and inclusion.
+Williams teaches animation at Maryland Institute College of Arts (MICA), has participated in exhibitions at ’sindikit, Baltimore; IA&A at Hillyer, DC; The Studio Museum in Harlem, New York; and Delaware Contemporary, Wilmington; among others, and is a 2019 Janet & Walter Sondheim Artscape Prize finalist.

 Programs and events